SeisComP/common/libs/seiscomp/io/recordstream/descriptions/global_recordstream.rst

 .. _rs-resample:

 Resample
 --------

 This RecordStream resamples (up or down) a proxy stream, e.g. :ref:`rs-slink`, to a given sampling rate.
-The syntax for the source is similar to an URL:

-``resample://proxy-stream?parameters/address``
+Definition
+^^^^^^^^^^

+URL-like: ``resample://proxy-stream-scheme[?dec-parameters]/[proxy-stream-source]``

+The definition of the proxy streams has slightly changed: Scheme and source are only separated by a slash, e.g. `slink://localhost` needs to be defined as `slink/localhost`.
+Also optional decimation parameters directly follow the proxy stream scheme.

-Optional parameters are:
+Optional resample parameters are:

 - `rate` - target sampling rate in Hz, default: 1
 - `fp` - default: 0.7